OPUSLab/Spin-Circuit-Designs/README.md

-This page shows source codes for some of the spin-circuits from the paper "Connecting physics to systems with modular spin-circuits" [arXiv link].
+This page shows source codes for some of the spin-circuits from the paper "Connecting physics to systems with modular spin-circuits" [arXiv link, TBD].

 All simulation files include the parameters that are used in the paper.